mimblewimble/site/sec_audit.md

 {{current_amount| divided_by: target_amount | times: 100.0 | round}}% Funded

 <progress class="progress is-large is-success" value="{{current_amount| divided_by: target_amount}}" max="1"></progress>

+**The grin security audit funding campaign was completed on December 201th 2018.
+Thank you to all who generously donated!**

 TL;DR Grin is nearing its final phases of development before the release of its cryptocurrency network (mainnet).
 To do so safely, the Grin codebase needs